 - 2 tsp cornflour and a drop of water (to thicken gravy once cooked)

-Our slow cooker pork and cider casserole is super easy!
+Our slow cooker pork and cider casserole is just so super easy to make.

 - Peel and chop the onions